UBCSailbot/sailbot_workspace/docs/current/sailbot_workspace/workflow.md

         However, there may be changes to the Dev Container that VS Code can't detect.
         To rebuild it yourself, run the `Dev Containers: Rebuild Container` VS Code command.

-4. If you aren't working in any other branches, run the `setup` task to switch the branches of all sub-repositories to their default specified in `src/polaris.repos` and pull their latest changes
-5. If you want to run our docs, website, or other optional programs, see [How to run optional programs](./how_to.md#run-optional-programs){target=_blank}
+4. If you want to run our docs or website, see [How to work with containerized applications](./how_to.md#work-with-containerized-applications)

 ## 3. Make your changes

-We make changes to our software following our [GitHub development workflow](https://ubcsailbot.github.io/docs/reference/github/workflow/overview/){target=_blank}.
+We make changes to our software following our [GitHub development workflow](https://ubcsailbot.github.io/sailbot_workspace/main/reference/github/workflow/overview/){target=_blank}.
-Of particular relevance is the [Developing on Branches page](https://ubcsailbot.github.io/docs/reference/github/workflow/branches/){target=_blank}.
+Of particular relevance is the [Developing on Branches page](https://ubcsailbot.github.io/sailbot_workspace/main/reference/github/workflow/branches/){target=_blank}.

 !!! tip "Git interfaces"